zicat/tributary/doc/user_guide_config_detail.md

 1. The default checkpoint implement of HDFS function is to check the bucket whether rolled over by time, if it should be rolled over, the current file will be closed and offset will be commited.
+2. The `configuration.fs.automatic.close` is always false in HDFS sink, the sink close the fs man.

 ### Sink Kafka